The ASD provides a community for UK theatre sound professionals and students. WE ALSO WORK TO PROMote theatre sound to the wider industry

 Public Liability Insurance (£10 million) and Professional Indemnity Insurance

-We provide Public Liability Insurance (£10 million coverage) and Professional Indemnity Insurance (£1 million) for Professional and Graduate membership categories.
+We provide Public Liability Insurance (£10 million coverage) and Professional Indemnity Insurance (£1 million) for Professional membership categories.
 Corporate and NCO members can also be covered for freelance work they do outside their normal employment.
 Click here for more details.
+This is available as an extra cost, currently £30 per year, charged pro-rata to the end of the membership year.

 Free sound effects